We have put together some advice and information for Parents and Carers in relation to the Coronavirus.

 Islington's Educational Psychology Service continues to support schools and settings and the children, young people, families and staff related to them.
 They offer psychological support to settings in the event of a critical incident.
 This support is available to all Islington schools.

-Here are some resources and links to help you with the challenges of supporting home learning during the coronavirus crisis and temporary school closure:
+Here are some resources and links to help you with the challenges of supporting home learning if your child is self-isolating:

 ChatterPack is a voluntary organisation who have produce have a wide and growing range of free, downloadable resources to support home learning for children and young people with SEND ‘to ease the burden on schools and families during this undoubtedly worrying time’ (Claire Ryan, Founder).